samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 ### Section 3: Test your container environment
 > For this section, please ensure you have the [Docker Desktop](https://www.docker.com/products/docker-desktop) app and the [Docker SDK](https://pypi.org/project/docker/) installed.
 Please also ensure your Docker Desktop app is started up otherwise you will get a docker daemon error.
 1. In the directory housing your container `environment.yml`, `Dockerfile`, etc. build your container.
-Please ensure that if you have added an `ENTRYPOINT` line to your `Dockerfile` you comment out that line (comments begin with `#` similar to Python.
+Please ensure that if you have added an `ENTRYPOINT` line to your `Dockerfile` you comment out the `ENTRYPOINT` line (comments begin with `#` similar to Python).
     * command: `docker build -t container-name:tag .`
 2. Run your container
     * command: `docker run -it --rm container-name:tag`